 How long do I have to file a Roblox claim?

 Time limits vary widely by state.
 Some states have lookback windows that may close during 2026 or 2027.
-The legal team will tell you the specific deadline that applies to your state during the free case review.
-There is no benefit to waiting — start the intake if you suspect your child may have been harmed.
+A licensed attorney can tell you the specific deadline that applies to your state.
+There is no benefit to waiting if you suspect your child may have been harmed.

 Will my child have to go to court for the Roblox lawsuit?

 Most mass tort cases settle without the child appearing in court.
-If a case does go to trial, the legal team will discuss with you in advance what testimony, if any, would be required and what protections are available for minors.
+If a case does go to trial, your attorney will discuss with you in advance what testimony, if any, would be required and what protections are available for minors.
 Many courts allow alternatives like videotaped depositions for child witnesses.

 Why are California, Tennessee, Louisiana, and Illinois excluded?